GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Technology/Soliton Drive.md

 - **Antimatter Catalysis**: Trace antimatter injections could ignite denser plasma, potentially doubling specific impulse, though containment risks remain a hurdle—[[Cognitum]] and [[Cryonix]] are rumored to be experimenting here.

-- **Plasma Recycling**: Recapturing and reusing expelled plasma could cut fuel needs by half, a prospect [[Ewan Hart Inc]]. explores for sustainable colony ships.
+- **Plasma Recycling**: Recapturing and reusing expelled plasma could cut fuel needs by half, a prospect [[Ewan Hart]]. explores for sustainable colony ships.
 These advancements hinge on breakthroughs in materials science and energy storage, areas where [[Finch Cybernetics]] and [[Rossum & Douglas]] could play future roles.

 #### Cultural and Economic Impact